Tahiti crake

-The Tahiti crake (Zapornia nigra), also known as Miller's rail, was a species of bird in the family Rallidae.
+The Tahiti crake (Zapornia nigra), also known as Miller's rail, is an extinct species of bird in the family Rallidae.

 It was endemic to Tahiti.
 It was discovered and painted by Georg Forster during the second Cook voyage.
-John Frederick Miller copied Forster's painting and published it with some changes and remarks in his work Cimelia Physica in 1784.
+John Frederick Miller copied Forster's painting and published it with some changes in his work Icones animalium et plantarum in 1784.
+Miller coined the binomial name Rallus nigra.
 It probably went extinct in about 1800 from introduced predators.